 They are designed for use in areas where there is internet coverage.
-Here they provide simple one click access to content without the need to download any third party software to connect with the product.
+Here they provide simple one click access to interpretive digital content without the need to first download and install an app.

 This content can also be translated on the fly into the language of the user's preference in accordance with the way they have configured their internet browser.

 Simple access is provided via QR code.
 Cameras on mobile devices can now read these directly without needing to download a special reader app.
 Alternatively people can google onto the page or else enter the short URL.

 Building the interpretive digital web-app with static web pages also means it can be easily delivered in remote areas by setting up a local area network driven by a solar powered Raspberry Pi server.